-Updated and augmented in 2023 with new concepts and information

 - Increase your confidence and competence to address common anxiety and depressive symptoms in any midwifery setting

 - Learn to recognize serious, complicated psychiatric disorders requiring emergent evaluation and specialty management

-Upon registration, learners will receive log-in information that allows access to videos, downloadable presentation slides, hand-outs and references for 21 days
+Upon registration, learners receive log-in information that allows access to videos, presentation slides, and hand-outs:

 - Review various female hormone-mood connections related to PMS, Premenstrual Dysphoric Disorder, infertility treatment, pregnancy, birth, the postpartum transition and breastfeeding, and menopause.